azyzz228/quikserve/README.md

 # Inspiration 💡
 Developing countries across the globe had already been facing **shortage of resources and adequately skilled healthcare workers** before pandemics began.
 COVID-19 pandemics exacerbated the situation exponentially for both healthcare seekers and givers.
 Because we believe the power modern-day technologies have to help people to live a decent life, we developed QuikServe.
-It is an application, empowered by AI, that helps restaurant workers (managers, waiters)  to deliver the best and quickest service to the clients.**COVID-19 pandemics exacerbated the situation exponentially for both healthcare seekers and givers.**
+It is an application, empowered by AI, that helps restaurant workers (managers, waiters)  to deliver the best and quickest service to the clients.

 # What it does 🤔